SrilayaMiryala/amicable/README.md

 # amicable
-To print  number of amicable pairs
+To print given number of amicable pairs